australasian-computer-music-association/acmc23-73-EnhancingViolinPerformance/article.md

 ## Demonstration Recording

-In June of 2022A, we filmed a live recording of a demonstration video at the University of Technology Sydney .
+In June of 2022, we filmed a live recording of a demonstration video at the University of Technology Sydney[^utsdemo].
 The composition for solo violin and interface was approximately four minutes in length, and consisted of prerecorded viola samples, live audio sampling and processing and live video processing.
 The composition was a culmination of the theoretical